muhammad-tamim/interview-questions/README.md

 | Type        | Object              | Undefined             |
 | meaning     | Explicit “no value” | Variable not assigned |
 | Assigned by | Programmer          | JavaScript            |

+## What is event:
+An event is an action or occurrence (like a click, keypress, or mouse move) that happens in the browser, and the DOM lets you detect and respond to it.